kisslinux/repo/README.md

 - `xorg`: Contains everything `xorg` related for a working `xorg-server`.
 - `public`: Everything else.

-When a package is added to `public` it is assumed that the committer is now the maintainer of said package.
+When a package is added to `public` it is assumed that the **first** committer is now the maintainer of said package.
 The other three repositories are maintained by the KISS developers themselves.

 ## Example package